satvikak/satvikammula-site/README.md

 * Note: I was able to access the grader account by first copy pasting the below private key into a nano file.
 Then, I ran ssh -i "insert nano file name" grader@137.184.189.190.

+# Dashboard

+## Distribution of Users by Network Connection Type

+For my first chart, I chose to display the distribution of users by network connection type.
+This metric is important because site performance depends heavily on a user’s connection speed, and slower networks can significantly impact the experience.
+If a notable portion of users are on 3G or other weaker connections, we need to make sure our site remains usable by prioritizing lightweight assets and optimizing loading strategies.
+By surfacing this distribution, the chart helps us make design decisions that directly improve accessibility and fairness for all users, not just those with strong connections.

+I decided to use a horizontal bar chart to present this data.
+Since network type is categorical, a bar chart allows for clear comparisons between groups.
+A horizontal layout worked best here because it avoids cramped labels and removes the unintended sense of “trend over time” that vertical bars sometimes suggest.
+I also added percentage labels, tooltips with exact counts, and the total sample size so viewers can quickly understand both the magnitude and the reliability of the data.

+I briefly considered other options such as a pie chart, but rejected it because the percentages between categories were too close to distinguish easily in slice form.
+A bar chart offers more precision and readability, which makes it the best choice for this dataset.
+The resulting visualization not only highlights that 5G is the most common connection type, but also shows that “unknown” connections form a surprisingly large share.
+This insight reminds us that many users may still face constraints, and pushes us toward optimizations like compressing images, deferring noncritical JavaScript, and preparing for less reliable networks.

 ## CSE135 HW2: Server Side Basics Done 3+ Ways

 ## HW2 Website Links